 Technical Tip: At some point, every rising school leader reaches a place where the work is viewed through who can best support the desired outcome.
 We have to shift our focus from what is getting done to who is getting it done.
 Look for individuals with great perceptual acuity, the ability to “see around corners,” to bring creativity and innovation to your team.
 We have to recognize our risk-takers and reward our “rebels” so that everyone understands that we value disruption and innovation over traditions and status quo.

 Ideal #2–Focus on the Culture

-Technical Tip: Every great organization has a clear vision coupled with crystal clear core values.
-Great leaders list and post their organization’s core values everywhere so that they are imprinted into everyone’s minds.
+Technical Tip: Every great school has a clear vision coupled with crystal clear core values.
+Great school leaders list and post their school’s core values everywhere so that they are imprinted into everyone’s minds.
 They leverage their core values to ensure that the work is aligned to the vision and goals.
 Make sure your organization’s core values support change, new ideas, and innovation; one such value is “transparent communication.”

 Ideal #3–Focus on the Space